 |Marumiya (丸美屋) – Furikake Rice Seasoning, Noritama (のりたま)|

-The best and most popular Furikake in the postwar period is “Marumiya Noritama (丸美屋 のりたま)“.
+The best and most popular Furikake in the postwar period is admittedly “Marumiya Noritama (丸美屋 のりたま)“.
 The coined word, “Noritama (のりたま)” stands for “Nori (海苔 : seaweed laver) and Tamago (卵 : egg)”.
-As the product name indicates, this rice seasoning mainly consists of sweet egg flakes and dried nori seaweed.
+As the product name indicates, this rice seasoning mainly contains dry sweet egg flakes and Nori seaweed.

-3 Best-selling Furikake Rice Seasonings Famous as Long-Sellers in Japan
+The 3 Best Furikake Famous as Long-Sellers in Japan

 Finally, here are 2 popular freeze-dried types of Furikake rice seasonings that are popular on Amazon Japan in recent years.